JonathanX64/B360M-H-hackintosh/README.md

 # My Hackintosh build
-Specs + changelog + EFI folder (in case you need an example or want to use it with similar hardware)
+Specs + changelog + EFI folder (if you need an example or want to use it with similar hardware)

+I moved to a different motherboard now, and I will create new repository for it.
+This repo won't be updated anymore.

 ## Hardware
 - Board: Gigabyte B360M H